Strategyproof and Proportionally Fair Facility Location: Introduction.

 In the context of the facility location problem, our paper characterizes strategyproof and ``fair'' mechanisms.
-Some of our results directly relate to those of~\cite{FPPV21}.
-In the context of participatory budgeting setting, \citeauthor{FPPV21} explore the problem of designing strategyproof mechanisms that satisfy proportionality.
-One of their key results (Proposition 1) applies to the facility location problem and shows that there is a unique anonymous, continuous, strategyproof and proportional mechanism, which is called the Uniform Phantom mechanism. \footnote{Like our paper, \cite{FPPV21} setting assumes that agents have single-peaked and symmetric preference. \cite{JLPV21} provide a similar characterization of theUniform Phantom mechanism in the setting where agents have single-peaked (and possibly asymmetric) preferences.}\footnote{{\cite{JLPV21} mention that the Uniform Phantom mechanism was first proposed by \cite{Jenn10} as the `linear median' and it was independently discovered by \cite{CPS16}.} {However, the Uniform Phantom mechanism appears indirectly in~\cite{ReTr05a}~\citep[see also][]{ReTr11a}.}} Our paper differs in focus and provides a broader treatment of issues of fairness and strategyproofness in facility location problems.
-Nonetheless, one of our results strengthens \citeauthor{FPPV21}'s Proposition 1 by showing that anonymity is redundant.
-In addition, we provide an alternative characterization of the Uniform Phantom mechanism as the equilibrium outcome of any continuous, strictly monotonic, and UFS mechanism.
-We also characterize a larger family of strategyproof mechanisms that satisfy the weaker fairness axiom of IFS.
+Some of our results directly relate to those of~\citet{FPPV21}.
+In the context of participatory budgeting, \citeauthor{FPPV21} explore the problem of designing strategyproof mechanisms that satisfy proportionality.
+One of their key results (Proposition 1) applies to the facility location problem and shows that there is a unique anonymous, continuous, strategyproof and proportional mechanism, which is called the Uniform Phantom mechanism.
+Like our paper, \citeauthor{FPPV21}'s (\citeyear{FPPV21}) setting assumes that agents have single-peaked and symmetric preference. \citet{JLPV21} provide a similar characterization of the Uniform Phantom mechanism in the setting where agents have single-peaked (and possibly asymmetric) preferences.
+Our paper differs in focus and provides a broader treatment of issues of fairness and strategyproofness in facility location problems; for example, we characterize a larger family of strategyproof mechanisms that satisfy the weaker fairness axiom of IFS.
+In addition, one of our results strengthens \citeauthor{FPPV21}'s Proposition 1 by showing that the anonymity axiom is redundant in their characterization.
+We also provide an alternative characterization of the Uniform Phantom mechanism as the equilibrium outcome of any continuous, strictly monotonic, and UFS mechanism.